Raheel-10k/check/README.md

 increasingTriplets.cpp: [Increasing Triplet Subsequence](https://leetcode.com/problems/increasing-triplet-subsequence/)

 reverseKGroups.cpp: [Reverse Nodes in K-Group](https://leetcode.com/problems/reverse-nodes-in-k-group/description/) : This is a fully executable file which should NOT BE submitted as it is on leetcode, rather just the logic of it.

-maximumAverageSubarrayI.java: [Maximum Average Subarray I](https://leetcode.com/problems/maximum-average-subarray-i/description/) : This is a fully executable file which should NOT BE submitted as it is on leetcode, rather just the logic of it.

 <h3><ins>In the javascript folder:</ins></h3>